mzgubic/H-INV-pheno/README.md

 ## Detailed procedure

-We'll start with a file that contains the locations of your .hep files, localmaster.txt.
+We'll start with a file that contains the locations of your .hep files, file_lists/masterlocal.txt.